 Note of Appreciation

-Many thanks to the Ronald McDonald House Charities (RMHC) for their funding.
-A special thank you to Past President Peter Hotez, MD, PhD, FASTMH, FAAP, recipient of the 2019 RMHC Awards of Excellence, for sharing his grant award with ASTMH.
+Many thanks to the Ronald McDonald House Charities® (RMHC) for their celebration of Peter Hotez, MD, PhD, FASTMH, FAAP, and support of our mission.
+Many thanks to Roche for their funding.
+A special thank you to Dr. Hotez, an ASTMH Past President and recipient of the 2019 RMHC Awards of Excellence, for sharing his grant award with the Society.

 Previous Finalists and Former Symposia